Erik-Schlegel/bin/README.md

 # Linux Customizations
-My ongoing growing (ongrowing?) collection of helper bash scripts which maximize --laziness-- efficiency.
+My ongoing growing (ongrowing?) collection of helper bash scripts which maximize ~~laziness~~ efficiency.

 ## Instructions
 - Clone this repo to ~/